 - Masked Login.
 The login URL for all WordPress sites is the same, e.g, mydomain.com/wp-login.php.
 Hackers use this URL as a starting point for a brute force attack.
 Of course, you’ll need https and a hacker-resistant password, but as an option to the standard login URL, we’ll create any mask for you, for example, mydomain.com/toughbeans.
 A masked login halts the bad guys in their tracks.
 Yeah, tough beans, bad guys!

 - Two Factor Authentication (2FA).
-2FA is considered the best possible internet security, and it is used widely on high security sites.
-In addition to https, 2FA requires the Admin to enter a randomly generated continually changing six digit code.
+2FA is considered the best possible internet security, used by major financial institutions and government, and it is used widely on high security sites.
+In addition to HTTPS, 2FA requires the Admin to enter a randomly generated continually changing six digit code.
 If you go with 2FA and you’re listed as an admin, you’ll need the Google Authenticator App, available on iPhones and Androids.
 Although logging in with the extra step of 2FA is somewhat inconvenient, the lockout protection against the bad guys is so worth it.
 Highly recommend.